jklayman/DSC-232-Project/README.md

 _Fig.
 14: Tuning the depths of trees with a balanced dataset_

-### Final Model and Results
+## Final Model and Results
 At the end of our hyperparameter tuning, we were left with a TF-IDF and random forest training pipeline that was able to predict whether a Steam review was positive or negative with 70% accuracy on our dataset.
+This result was based on a balanced version of the dataset, which helped ensure the model was not biased toward the majority class.
+While 70% accuracy is not perfect, it demonstrates that even simple textual representations like TF-IDF can capture some underlying sentiment signals in user reviews.

+Figures 9 through 11 show the effects of tuning the number of features, trees, and tree depth prior to resampling.
+We found that performance improved as the number of features increased, but gains eventually plateaued, suggesting diminishing returns at higher dimensionality.
+Increasing the number of trees helped stabilize predictions but also added computational cost, while tree depth showed a classic underfitting-to-overfitting curve.
+After balancing the dataset, we repeated the same tuning (Figures 12-14) and saw similar trends, but with improved and more consistent AUC scores across all configurations.
+These results emphasized the importance of resampling in conjunction with tuning, and showed that even basic models can benefit significantly from a well structured optimization process.

 ## Discussion Section
 ### Initial Acquisition